 Sarah Barrett has worked in the non-profit sector for over 12 years.
 Previous to her position at Mentors International, she worked for the Utah Safety Council helping to promote their mission of saving lives through education and training.
 Sarah has a background is marketing, communication, and website design.
 Sarah enjoys running and experimenting with new recipes.
 She also likes to hike and explore the National Parks with her husband and three kids.
 She is thrilled to have the opportunity to work with Mentors International and truly believes this organization will help end generational poverty for those it serves.

 Melanie Winterton came to Mentors because of her love for humanitarian aid and serving others.
-Before joining Mentors, Melanie was the office manager for a construction company overseeing the financial and human resource portions of the company.
-In her free time Melanie enjoys hiking, gardening, traveling and spending time with her family.
-Melanie feels very blessed to be part of an organization that does much good in alleviating poverty in the world through self-reliance.
+Before joining Mentors, Melanie worked for five years as an office manager and human resource manager.
+In her free time, Melanie enjoys hiking, traveling and spending time with her family.
+She is studying to learn Spanish.
+Melanie feels very blessed to be part of an organization that does much good in alleviating poverty in the world.

 Dean Nolasco Bermudez has been working for Mentors International since 2002 when he started as a Project Officer.
 He helped mentor and train our clients in the Philippines as they were working to qualify for their loans.
 Since then he has worked as a Program Manager, Branch Manager, and in 2016 he was promoted to the Executive Director for the Philippines Branch of Mentors International.
 He believes in the mission of Mentors International.
 While working for Mentors International he went back to school and received a second degree in Business Administration, with an emphasis in Human Resource.
 He is a dedicated and loving husband and father with four kids.